GlobalFishingWatch/geotemporal-data-explorer/README.md

 * --gee-account-file=< path > : Path to the Service account to use Google Earth Engine.
 To obtain your account, follow the steps of [here](#google-earth-engine-account)
 * --gfw-token=< token >: Token of Global Fishing Watch to use data of it.
 You can obtain your own token [here](https://globalfishingwatch.org/ocean-engine/tokens)

+Remember, in OSX, the first time that you run it, you will need to give permissions to the app in `Security & Privacy`

 ### Google Earth Engine Account